Set up Confluence Cloud

 The permissions vary based on the tab.

-Users in the group are automatically given a personal space on your Confluence site.
-Turning this off doesn’t delete existing spaces.
-It prevents spaces from being created for users added to this group after you make the change. | Lets users in the group create and manage new spaces on your Confluence site.
-When someone creates a new space, they automatically become an admin for that space. | Lets users in the group view the user profiles of licensed users on your Confluence site.
-Users profiles and profile cards contain contact information and organization structures, as well as activity on Confluence and access to other relevant users' profiles. |
+Lets users in the group view the user profiles of licensed users on your Confluence instance.
+Users profiles and profile cards contain contact information and organization structures, as well as activity on Confluence and access to other relevant users' profiles.

 To edit global permissions:

-Click Save when you’re done
+6. Select Save when you’re done.

 Changes to global permissions aren’t active until you click Save.